G4bar/Backend_Assignment/README.md

 ## Local Development

-To run the application locally, please checkout the **DEV** branch which contains the necessary configuration for local development:
+To run the application locally, please checkout the **DEV** branch which contains the necessary configuration for local development

 ## API Documentation